 Using an updated layout, the information provided will be similar to what is available on the SEWP V website.

-Customers will have access to the Quote Request Tool (QRT) to create Requests for Information (RFI), Market Research Requests (MRR) and Request for Quotes (RFQ).
+Customers will have access to the Quote Request Tool (QRT) to create Requests for Information (RFI), Market Research Requests (MRR) and Request for Quotes (RFQ) on the effective date.
 Submission of requests to CHs may occur beginning on the effective date.

 NASA SEWP participates in a wide range of outreach activities.
 NCMA World Congress is a key conference, but many others are also attended.
 CHs should evaluate their target audience and the purpose of each event to determine which conferences to attend.